UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 more complex to install.
 You can separately download QuartusLite (1.5GB), ModelSim (1GB), and Cyclone V supoprt (1.3GB).
 You don't need to compile for any other FPGA devices.
-Note that the installation and setup of ModelSim might not go very smoothly using this method, so I strongly advise you to use the full install method if possible.
+Note that the installation and setup of ModelSim might not go very smoothly using this method.
+We strongly advise you to use the full install method instead.

 Optional: go to the "Additional Software" tab to download and install "Quartus Prime Help" and "Quartus Prime Programmer and Tools".
 The programmer is already built-in to Quartus, but this allows you to run the programmer as a stand-alone tool.

-You should also install version 18.1 of the [Monitor Program](https://ftp.intel.com/Public/Pub/fpgaup/pub/Intel_Material/18.1/intel_fpga_upds_setup.exe)
-You can ignore any warning of a version mismatch with Quartus Prime.
+In some labs, you may want to install the Intel Monitor Program [18.1 for Windows](https://fpgacademy.org/Downloads/18.1/intel_fpga_upds_setup.exe) or [18.1 for Linux](https://ftp.intel.com/Public/Pub/fpgaup/pub/Intel_Material/18.1/intel_fpga_upds_setup.tar) for use with Quartus 18.1 or 19.1.
+When installing along side Quartus Prime 19.1, you can ignore any warning of a version mismatch.
+If you are using Quartus 21.1.1, only [21.1 for Windows](https://fpgacademy.org/Downloads/21.1/intel_fpga_upds_setup.exe) is available.

 **Always try to use the default pathnames for installation.
 In particular, any pathnames which contain a space or non-ASCII characters will probably cause you problems later.
 You have been warned.**

-Finally, you need to install Cygwin by running [setup-x86_64.exe](https://cygwin.com/setup-x86_64.exe).
+Finally, with version 19.1, you need to install Cygwin by running [setup-x86_64.exe](https://cygwin.com/setup-x86_64.exe).
 Follow the installation wizard to install under C:\intelFPGA_lite\19.1\quartus\bin64\cygwin
 (or the corresponding installation path you used for Quartus).
 Leave all other options as default.
+(It's not clear whether you will need this with version 18.1 or 21.1.1 -- please let us know so we can update our documentation.)

 If you have problems installing the software, please contact your TA during your lab session in the first week of class.

-The MCLD 4006 lab computers will be set up by University IT with the versions mentioned above.
+The MCLD 4006 lab computers will be set up by University IT with one of the versions mentioned above.
 You may find some other (older) versions available, but they are for older FPGA devices and/or other courses.
-Other lab rooms may also have Quartus installed, but it may not be set up exactly as above (even if it has Quartus version 18.1, it may not have the other tools).
+Other lab rooms may also have the right Quartus version, but it may not be set up as required for the course (eg, it may not have the other tools like ModelSim or the Monitor Program).

 ### Alternate Installations